 A very popular series of flights for the Victor Tankers in the 1970s were known as Western Tankex Rangers.
 Like the ordinary Western Rangers I had been on as an AEO on Valiants, the aim was to give crews an opportunity to operate independently over North America, and a chance to visit USAF Strategic Air Command HQ at Omaha, Nebraska.
 Two tankers were required for Western Tankex Rangers.
 On Day 1, the first tanker flew from Marham to Goose Bay in Labrador and stayed the night.
 On Day 2 the second tanker would fly non-stop from Marham to Offutt AFB, being refuelled in flight by Tanker 1.
 The first tanker, having landed back at Goose Bay to refuel, then transited to Offutt AFB on the third day.
 The tankers reversed roles on the return flights to UK.
 My first Western Tankex Ranger was in March 1973 (see logbook extract below.
 Notice that my excellent co-pilot, Alan Skelton was now authorised to fly from the left hand seat and he did so for the flights on 16 and 19 March).

 This was not the first occasion when I had been required to take on 40,000 lbs of fuel in flight but it was the first when a maximum on load was essential if the long non-stop flight was to be accomplished.
-These maximum fuel transfers between two tankers were usually carried out between 30 and 35,000ft..
+The maximum fuel transfers between the two tankers were usually carried out around 35,000ft, well out of the way of any of the 1970s civilian traffic.
 Failure to complete the max on load successfully would defeat the whole purpose of the Western Ranger.
 I was, therefore, rather apprehensive as we approached the RV near Goose Bay and found there was quite a lot of high level turbulence causing the tanker's hose to wander around in gentle circles.
 Anyone I flew with will confirm that I never 'lunged' at the tanker's hose - as I know some captains did.
 A Victor has a lot of momentum (or is it inertia?) at high altitude so any attempt to 'chase' the end of the refuelling drogue will inevitably cause either a very rough ride for the rear crew or repeated failures to make contact - or both.
 As a former AEO, I didn't want to worry my rear crew, who always hated being in the receiving aircraft, so I always tried to make the approach to the hose as gentle as I could - and if I missed contact, then I would back off and try again.
 I used up most of the refuelling area on this first Western Ranger but I did succeed.

 The pic above, taken by my co-pilot, shows the tanker XA927, now on minimum fuel, turning away after filling us up and before descending back into Goose Bay.